Glódís Perla Viggósdóttir: FC Rosengård

-In July 2017, Glódís Perla moved clubs and signed for one Eskilstuna's competitors, FC Rosengård.
+In July 2017, Glódís Perla moved clubs and signed for one of Eskilstuna's competitors, FC Rosengård.
 She had prior familiarity with the club, having attended Rosengård training camps at ages 16 and 17.
 With center backs Emma Berglund and Amanda Ilestedt having previously moved on from Rosengård, Glódís Perla was able to cement herself as an important figure in the team.
 Her play earned her a contract extension in 2018, and she re-signed for two more seasons.
 In 2019, she helped Rosengård win the Damallsvenskan title.

 In 2020, Rosengård finished second overall in the league and secured qualification for the UEFA Women's Champions League.
 Earlier on in the year, Glódís Perla had helped the team start the season on a good note, scoring the lone goal against Kristianstad to give Rosengård their second win in as many games.
 An example of consistency, she ended up not missing a single club match for the first three years of her tenure, starting 57 in a row.
 At the end of 2020, she was nominated for the Damallsvenskan's Defender of the Year award, but the accolade was instead won by Kopparbergs/Goeteborg player Natalia Kuikka.
 However, Glódís Perla still was able to secure a spot on the Damallsvenskan team of the season, along with five of her teammates.
 She played her final Rosengård match on 9 July 2021.
 In her five years at Rosengård, Glódís Perla had appeared for the team in 89 league matches and scored 10 goals.